rxse/Ranorex-Vunit/README.md

 ## How do I get this cool Chrome Extension?

-You can install the extension from the [Google Chrome Web Store](https://chrome.google.com/webstore/) or from the [Mozilla Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/).
+You can download install this free extension from the [Google Chrome Web Store](https://chrome.google.com/webstore/).

 ## Where can I get more information?